smbjorklund/media_update/doc/terms.md

 ### Person

 An human being.
-Can take on one or more of the roles "staff", "student", "affiliated", "faculty".
+Can take on one or more of the roles "staff", "student", "affiliated".

 ### Place, Organization Unit, OU | Sted